ashokdudhade/saola/docs-site/docs/installation.md

 # Installation

-Saola is distributed via [GitHub Releases](https://github.com/YOUR_ORG/saola/releases).
-Replace `YOUR_ORG` with your GitHub org or username.
+Saola is distributed via [GitHub Releases](https://github.com/ashokdudhade/saola/releases).
 Download the installer for your platform from the latest release.

 ## Windows